AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    You can select multiple components by holding Shift, or by holding Command (on Mac) or Ctrl (on Windows).

-1. (Optional) If you are adding a dimension, you can

    The visualization is updated as follows, depending on the component type and the area of the canvas where you place it:

    |  Component type | Placement of component | Visualization updates |